The ConVal District shall act in good faith when providing employment references and verification of employment for current and former employees.

-The District will employ individuals who meet the physical and mental requirements, and who have the education,
+The District will employ individuals who meet the physical and mental requirements,

 Read More: GBA – Equal Opportunity Employment